semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 ###  Is the supported lockfile present in an appropriate location with the expected name?

-Lockfiles can be present in the root of the repository, or in subdirectories, for monorepos.
+Semgrep Supply Chain searches the parent directories of any files for a language and ecosystem for the nearest relevant lockfile.
+This typically means that monorepos are recognized by the presence of the lockfiles in subdirectories.

 Only the lockfile names indicated in the [Supported Languages table](/docs/supported-languages/#general-availability) are recognized by Semgrep Supply Chain.

 ### Does the lockfile contain dependencies with pinned versions?